atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/08-spherical-coordinates-trig/README.md

 * [Review from coordinate systems chapter](../02-coordinate-systems/README.md#left-handed-vs-right-handed-coordinate-systems) on the meaning of up vector, forward/down vector, the right vector
   * Note foward/down (interchangeable, ugh)

-(does not explain what a *tangent* or *bitangent* is 😑)
 * [This OpenGL article explains it briefly](http://www.opengl-tutorial.org/intermediate-tutorials/tutorial-13-normal-mapping/)️
-  * Is bitangent the same as binormal????
-Another stupid lack of consensus?😵

 To create a local coordinate system, we take a point `P`:
 * The vector that is perpendicular to the point `P` is the **normal vector**.
 Let the *normal* at the point `P` to become an axis in the coordinate system